 This is a very important trip tip: Take your brain, street smarts, and intuition with you.
 Just like you do at home, exercise some precautions while traveling.

 Of course, there are still taboos no matter who you are or where you go.
 Just like anywhere else, you’ll want to use your common sense while walking around.
-You may want to err on the side of caution with some countries when it comes to public displays of affection.
+You may want to err on the side of caution in some countries when it comes to public displays of affection.
 Be aware of your surroundings, don’t totally trust strangers, and watch out for pick-pocketers.

 Most importantly, trust your instincts.
 If something doesn’t feel right, leave.
 We want you to explore the world, but please be safe while you do it.

-Calm Your Travel Fears, True Travel Stories, & Resources
+Preparation, True Travel Stories, & Resources

 Preparing to leave for vacation requires more than setting your “out of office” email.
 Whether you work with us or not, make sure you know how to prepare for a trip.

 Travel anxiety is very common.
-Especially if you’re headed to a new country or destination.
+Especially if you’re headed to a new destination.
 Anxiety and excitement can blur together, or switch back and forth.
 It’s around this time that our clients tend to come to us with the haunted “What If” questions.
 Which is why we’ve put together our top 6 What-If questions to help put your fears to rest.

 Any travel magazine or social media post can place visions of idealistic vacations in your mind.
 Our job, as your travel consultant, has many responsibilities.
 One is to arrange the different pieces of your trip, another is to prepare you for the realities that come with it.